firebase-me/website/pages/services/realtime_db/on_disconnect.md

 - **Test for Edge Cases**: Simulate network failures and abrupt disconnections to ensure your `onDisconnect` logic works as expected.
 - **Use Security Rules Wisely**: Ensure your Firebase Security Rules are configured to allow `onDisconnect` operations while maintaining data integrity.
 - **Monitor Logs**: Regularly check the Firebase Console logs for errors related to `onDisconnect` operations.

----

-By understanding and implementing `onDisconnect` effectively, you can ensure that your Firebase Realtime Database remains consistent and reliable, even when clients disconnect unexpectedly.